 Time to Plant Garlic

-Posted on August 31, 2022 by Peter Comart | 8 comments
+Posted on August 30, 2022 by Peter Comart | 8 comments

 Garlic

-Commercial Garlic Growers love Garden Mat #9.
+Commercial Garlic Growers love Garden Mat #1 or Garden Mat #9.

 Garden Mat #9 just before the first big snow.

-Once a year in the fall, when we are ready to plant, we pull back the mats, till in some good compost or manure, rake the surface smooth and pin the mats back down.
-Then we plant one garlic clove per hole, about 1 ½” deep, root side down.
-We grow 300 bulbs of garlic a year.
-It generally takes about 30 to 60 minutes to prepare the soil and then another 30 minutes to plant.
+We generally harvest our garlic bulbs toward the end of July.
+We cut the stems about 2″ above the mats.
+Then we roll the mats up and harvest the bulbs as we go.
+Right after we harvest, when the mats are off the soil, we till in some good compost or manure, rake the surface smooth and then pin the mats back down.
+Then we wait until fall, when we plant one garlic clove per hole, about 1 ½” deep, root side down.
+We grow 300 bulbs of garlic a year and it generally takes about 60 minutes to plant.
 After that, there is virtually no weeding and nothing left to do.
 Just let them grow.
-Garlic is one of the first things to pop up in the spring.
-After that, all we do is finger pluck weeds a few minutes each week.
-We generally weed our 300 plant bed about 30 minutes to 40 minutes an entire year!!
-Garden Mats make growing garlic that easy.

 If you are a commercial grower, you definitely should use Garden Mats.
 We have commercial growers that grow 5,000 — 30,000 bulbs a year.
 Garden Mats are much less expensive than straw mulch, which often produces its own weeds.
 All of our commercial growers swear by Garden Mats.